List of Catholic dioceses in Great Britain

-Three Catholic dioceses, those of Leeds, Liverpool, and Portsmouth, share their territorial name with Anglican dioceses, the Anglican Diocese of Leeds, the Anglican diocese of Liverpool, and the Anglican Diocese of Portsmouth respectively.
-However, in these cases the dioceses cover differing areas.
+The names of the Catholic dioceses as re-established did not adopt the names of the then existing medieval dioceses, once Catholic and now (in England) Anglican.
+Four current English Catholic dioceses, those of Leeds, Liverpool, Southwark and Portsmouth, share their territorial name with Anglican dioceses, the Anglican Diocese of Leeds, the Anglican Diocese of Liverpool, the Anglican Diocese of Southwark and the Anglican Diocese of Portsmouth respectively.
+However, in these cases the dioceses cover differing areas and the Anglican diocese was set up later than the Catholic one.

 The Catholic Church in Scotland comprises two Latin ecclesiastical provinces each headed by a Metropolitan archbishop.
-The provinces in turn are subdivided into 6 dioceses and 2 archdioceses, each headed by a bishop or an archbishop, respectively.
+In addition to the archbishop and his see, each province in turn contains a number of "suffragan" dioceses, each headed by a bishop.
+In Scotland there are a total of 6 such suffragan dioceses, making overall eight dioceses when the 2 archdioceses are included.